 Burl wood is having a moment, which is great if you're shopping for a dresser and terrible if you're trying to find one that doesn't feel like fast-furniture trying to look expensive.
 The internet is full of pieces with printed faux-burl veneers slapped onto particleboard.
 The texture is photographed, not real.
 You can usually tell from the listing — and you can definitely tell when it shows up at your door.

 What makes a good burl wood dresser at this price point is straightforward: real wood somewhere, drawer fronts that aren't peeling laminate, and joinery that won't loosen the first time you open a drawer too fast.
-Below are five pieces under $400 that hit those marks.
+Below are four pieces — one burl, two oak, plus a matching nightstand, all under $410 — that hit those marks.
 I've sorted them by what kind of bedroom they suit best.

 What "burl wood" actually means (and what to avoid)